 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 The Ford Focus has traditionally been the keen driver’s choice in the family hatchback sector, and the latest car follows that theme, with a seriously polished driving experience that’s as comfortable as it is engaging.
-It still can’t match the best-in-class for interior quality or styling flair, but it does a very solid job in every other area, making it a fabulous all-rounder.
-Don’t buy your next family hatch without giving this a look first!
+It also does a very solid job in every other area, making it a fabulous all-rounder.
+Don’t buy your next family hatch without giving this a look first.

 - Great ride and handling balance